BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 These define input and outputs to the whole recipe and hide the internal objects used and complexity of the wiring.
 This reuse may save eeprom space.

 It's not clear yet if these recipes should exist on the arduino or externally.
+Update: they should be external.
+Much easier to manage and less code.
+If they are stored in the arduino, it is implemented as a new objec type that take's a custom construction definition block, and then creates the required sub-objects and exposes them either via the container interface or as a composite read value which is decoded in the controller.

 Version